Selinexor and Backbone Treatments of Multiple Myeloma Patients

 - Ejection fraction (EF) < 50% at Screening

 - .
-Known HIV infection or HIV seropositivity
+Known human immunodeficiency virus (HIV) infection or HIV seropositivity.

 - .
-A serious psychiatric or medical condition which, in the opinion of the Investigator, could interfere with treatment
+A serious active psychiatric or active medical condition which, in the opinion of the Investigator, could interfere with treatment.

 - .
-HBs Ag + plus HBc Ab + even though no active HBV hepatitis.
-If HBs Ag - plus HBc Ab +, treating physician needs to contact the medical monitor
+SKd arm only: HBs Ag + plus HBc Ab + even though no active hepatitis B virus (HBV) hepatitis.
+If HBs Ag - plus HBc Ab +, treating physician needs to contact the medical monitor.

 - Jonnsson Comprehensive Cancer Center / University of Los Angeles